VoxeLibre/VoxeLibre/mods/ITEMS/mcl_jukebox/README.md

-# Jukebox mod for MineClone 2.
+# Jukebox mod for VoxeLibre.

 Based on the `jdukebox` mod by Jordach.
 This adds a jukebox block and music disc.
 Just place a music disc in a jukebox and music starts